The Boxcar Story

-We’re Stephen, Laura, Andrew, and Caitlin - a group of four best friends who have been working together running theater education programs for the past decade.
+We’re Stephen, Laura, Andrew, and Caitlin – a team of best friends who have spent over a decade working together in theater education.

-During the COVID-19 pandemic, we all found ourselves back in Boston, after spending years apart across New York, Los Angeles, Washington D.C. and New Haven.
-With our lives as theater and music professionals put on hold, we began work with a group of teenagers on a masked, socially distanced production of Into the Woods - a production that would never get to be performed in front of an audience.
-Though we knew the students would never be able to share the show live, we still designed a full production with sets, costumes and lights.
+In 2020, during the early days of the COVID-19 pandemic, we found ourselves back in Boston after years apart pursuing careers in New York, Los Angeles, Washington D.C., and New Haven.
+With live theater on hold, we came together to work with a group of teenagers on a socially distanced, masked production of Into the Woods.
+Though the show would never be performed for a live audience, we treated it like any full-scale production – complete with sets, costumes, and lights.

 The Boxcar Team